ParnabBasak/lambda-bedrock-integration/README.md

 | NodeJS | v18 | 3.428.0 |
 | Python | v3.11 | 1.28.57 |

+> **Warning**
+> This application is not ready for production use.
+It was written for demonstration and educational purposes.
+Review the [Security](#security) section of this README and consult with your security team before deploying this stack.
+No warranty is implied in this example.

+## Deployment instructions

 ### Prerequisites

 - [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)